Bisacodyl should only be used to provide short-term relief from constipation.

 - Take one or two 5 mg tablets with a drink of water (do not take with milk).
 Bisacodyl tablets take about 10-12 hours to work; therefore, they are best taken at bedtime.
 Do not chew or break the tablets.

 - A suppository can be used instead of taking tablets.
 Use one suppository daily.
-It will take about 20-60 minutes to work and therefore should preferably be used in the morning.
+It will take between 10-60 minutes to work and therefore should preferably be used in the morning.
+It will usually have its effect within 30 minutes.
 There are two strengths of suppository: 10 mg which is suitable for adults, and 5 mg which is suitable for older children (and younger children when prescribed by a doctor).

 - Bisacodyl should only be used for a short time.
 This is because your bowel can start to rely on this type of laxative to make it work rather than working on its own.
 If you are still constipated after taking bisacodyl for five days, you should speak with your doctor.